alexvollmer/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?
-To determine the differences in activity based the day of the week, we first calculate a new factor variable in the `filled_activty_data` called `day_type` which is a factor with two possible values: "weekday" and "weekend".
+To determine the differences in activity based the day of the week, we first calculate a new factor variable in the `filled_activty_data` data.frame called `day_type` which is a factor with two possible values: "weekday" and "weekend".